Tinkerforge/doc/en/source/Hardware/Bricklets/Temperature_IR.rst

 directions.
 The Brick Viewer will show the ambient temperature (the temperature of the room) and the object temperature of the object you point at.

-For accurate object temperature meassurements it is possible to configure the emissivity of the material you point at.
+For accurate object temperature measurements it is possible to configure the emissivity of the material you point at.
 Enter 0xFFFF = 65535 for an emissivity of 1.0.
 The default is an emissivity of 0.98 (0.98 * 0xFFFF = 64224).